sana1609/Expence-tracker/README.md

 - Password hashing using SHA-256
 - Session-based authentication
+- Strong password validation requirements
+- Username format validation
 - Input validation and sanitization
 - SQL injection prevention through parameterized queries
+- Role-based access control for admin features

 ## 📱 Usage Guide

+### Managing Your User Profile
+1. Navigate to "👤 User Management" (available to all users)
+2. Go to the "✏️ My Profile" tab
+3. Update your username, password, or personal information

 ### Adding Expenses
 1. Navigate to "➕ Add Expense"
 2. Enter amount, purpose, category, and date
 3. Click "💾 Add Expense" to save

+### Managing Expenses
+1. Navigate to "✏️ Manage Expenses"
+2. Select the expense to modify
+3. Update expense details or delete as needed

+### User Administration (Admin Only)
+1. Navigate to "👤 User Management"
+2. Use the "👥 All Users" tab to manage existing users
+3. Use the "➕ Add User" tab to create new users
+4. Perform actions like changing usernames, resetting passwords, or deleting accounts

 ### Viewing Dashboard
 1. Go to "📊 Dashboard"